 You just needed a test before departure, and to maintain social distancing rules.
 Singapore added a second layer of testing, but with rapid results, quarantine was only expected to be one day.
-For restaurants, shops and businesses in each city, it was the news they’d been waiting for – customers, planes full of them!
+For restaurants, shops and businesses in each city, it was the news they’d been waiting for – customers, and planes full of them!

 With pent up demand, all the flights sold out for weeks, almost instantly.

-As of now, there’s going to be a pause of at least two weeks, before plans go ahead, and will be reassessed based on the current situation in each city.
-The burst bubbles illustrates the challenges of these ideally sound principles for travel not quite being easy to enact, or dependable for travelers to buy into.
+As of now, there’s going to be a pause of at least two further weeks, before plans go ahead, and any future plans will be reassessed based on the current situation in each city.
+June 13th, would be the earliest possible date for the Singapore-Hong Kong travel bubble to launch.

-With a race for vaccine distribution moving into high gear, it will be interesting to watch whether any travel bubbles actually fully bubble, or whether good news of wider travel agreements will come first.
+With a race for vaccine distribution moving into high gear, it will be interesting to watch whether any travel bubbles actually fully bubble, or whether good news of wider travel agreements will come first, thanks to vaccination data.